msyk/FMDataAPI/README.md

 - Thanks to Atsushi Matsuo.
 Your script is quite helpful to implement the "localserver" feature.
 (https://gist.github.com/matsuo/ef5cb7c98bb494d507731886883bcbc1) Moreover thanks for updating and fixing bugs.
 - Thanks to Frank Gonzalez.
 Your bug report is brilliant and I could fix it quickly.
-- Also thanks to fixing the bug for sorting parameters in query method.
+- Also thanks Mr. Matsuo to fixing the bug for sorting parameters in query method.
+- Thanks again Mr. Matsuo to fixing the bug for creating record with no default value.

 ## History